100health/docker-rsyslog/README.md

     docker logs -f rsyslog.service

+### Papertrail Access

+This `rsyslog` image comes equipped with basic configuration for sending container logs to Papertrail, which works alongside the dynamic configuration described in the environment variables section below.

+### Environment Variables

+This image includes a run script that supports a few specialized environment variables, which are written to a dynamic `rsyslog` config file before the daemon is started.
+The following variables are supported:

+* `LOGSPOUT_DEST_URL`: Required to enable automatic log passthrough (e.g. to Papertrail).

+* `LOGSPOUT_FORMAT_STRING`: Allows you to change the formatting of the logs being sent to `LOGSPOUT_DEST_URL`.
+By default, the logs are forwarded as-is.

 ### Use systemd for automatic startup

 Review and potentially modify the sample systemd unit file at